tboulet/Operational-Research/README.md

 # Problem Generation

 The VMP instances are generated artificially.
-The VM data is generated following random distributions (uniform, constant...) that can be defined in the `configs/problem/<problem tag>.yaml` files.
+The VM data is generated following random distributions (uniform, constant...) that can be defined in the `configs/problem/<problem tag>.yaml` files, where `<problem tag>` is the tag of the VMP variation problem you want to generate.
+For example, for the default VMP problem, the file is `configs/problem/vmp.yaml`.

 The server data is generated from the VM data, which allows the problem to be feasible and provides an almost-lower bound on the optimal solution.
 In details, it does the following :

-- generate the m VMs
+- generate the m VMs following configured distributions
-- group those VMs in n-k groups, with k >= n//2
+- group those VMs in $k$ groups, with $k \lt n//2$
-- generate n-k servers (the optimal servers) whose capacities are the sum of the requirements of those matrix, plus a small (stochastic) bonus
+- generate $k$ servers (the optimal servers) whose capacities are the sum of the requirements of those matrix, plus a small (stochastic) bonus
-- generate k other servers, each of them being 'altered copies' from one of the optimal servers, with capacities reduced by a (stochastic) malus.
+- generate $n-k$ other servers, each of them being 'altered copies' from one of the optimal servers, with capacities reduced by a (stochastic) malus.

 This unsure that :
 - the problem is always solvable (by using the initial configuration of the optimal servers for example)
-- the optimal solution's value is at most n-k (the feasible optimal server is an upper bound on the optimal solution)
+- the optimal solution's value is at most $k$ (the feasible optimal server is an upper bound on the optimal solution)
 - if the other server malus is sufficiently high, they become not interesting to pick which ensures that the optimal solution is the feasible optimal server
-- this ensures that the optimal solution value is n-k, if the bonus is sufficiently small and the malus is sufficiently high.
+- this ensures that the optimal solution value is $k$, if the bonus is sufficiently small and the malus is sufficiently high.

 The configuration for the problem generation can be found in the `configs/problem/vmp.yaml` file.